-Starting in the jewel of the Garden Route, Gravel Burn blazes a trail from Knysna's languid lagoon into the heart of the Great Karoo, towards Graaff-Reinet, the fourth-oldest town in South Africa.
+Starting in the jewel of the Garden Route, Nedbank Gravel Burn blazes a trail from Knysna's languid lagoon into the heart of the Great Karoo, towards Graaff-Reinet, the fourth-oldest town in South Africa.
 Riders tackle many challenging mountain passes along the 7-day route and their just reward comes with the breathtakingly beautiful and contrasting scenery – from coastal forests to arid semi-desert to African bushveld, as Gravel Burn reaches its conclusion at Shamwari Private Game Reserve.

 Gravel is freedom.
 Gravel is discovery.
 Gravel is about long stretches of open road, with the horizon far in the distance and your thoughts coming into focus.
 We’ve captured this essence and crafted a pure South African gravel course with just enough variety to keep it interesting.
-There’s no technical riding at Gravel Burn – it’s a gravel bike route, designed so that a gravel bike is the best possible tool for the task.
+There’s no technical riding at Nedbank Gravel Burn – it’s a gravel bike route, designed so that a gravel bike is the best possible tool for the task.
 Get on your bike.
 Gravel is waiting.

 HIGHLIGHTS